Nash-254/ACEs-and-Partner-Relationships/README.md

 See [ACEs and Partner Relationships notebook](/notebooks/ACEs_and_Partner_Relationships_notebook.ipynb) for detailed analysis process.

 ## Conclusion
-This project underscores how deeply **Adverse Childhood Experiences (ACEs)** shape adult relationships and family life.
+This project underscores how **Adverse Childhood Experiences (ACEs)** (can) shape adult relationships and family life.
 When **both partners carry the weight of early adversity, the challenges of economic hardship, emotional strain, and health difficulties often multiply**.
 Yet, these patterns also highlight opportunity — the chance to break cycles of trauma through awareness, empathy, and support.

 Breaking the cycle of adversity begins with understanding and compassion.
 Every effort to recognize, discuss, and address the lingering effects of childhood trauma can change the trajectory of a family’s future.
 By investing in **trauma-informed education, counseling, and community support,** we can **empower individuals and couples to heal together** — turning past pain into strength, and building families grounded in resilience, empathy, and hope.